DataDog/documentation/content/en/security/cloud_security_management/setup/agent/docker.md

   - /security/cloud_security_management/setup/csm_enterprise/agent/docker
 ---

-Use the following instructions to enable Cloud Security Management's Misconfigurations and Threat Detection features.
+Use the following instructions to enable Misconfigurations and Threat Detection.

 ## Prerequisites